CoryDCruz/astro-potd-search-app/README.md

 # Astro Pic of The Day Search Application

- - Website where users can select a day and year to see an album of all of the "Astronomy Pictures of the Day" posted for that month/year.
+ - Web application where users can select a day and year to see an album of all of the "Astronomy Pictures of the Day" posted for that month/year.

 # User Stories